dormeiri/ioc-demo/README.md

 # IoC Demo

-This represents scenario where your application is dependant on another service that is unreachable locally.
+Represents a scenario where your application is dependant on another service that is unreachable locally.

+With IoC you can bind the concrete implementation to a fake class that mimics the behaviour of the unreachable service.

+This way you can easily run the app locally and write tests.

 ### Install